10:30am - 11:30am, Room 1

 Andrew Podolski, Esq.- Shareholder, Stark & Stark Attorneys at Law

-After a year of bad news, unforeseen challenges, and outright calamity, multifamily boards and managers have a lot to think about.
-The pandemic has changed the landscape of both everyday operations and long-term planning, as well as communities' relationship to liability and insurance claims; changing climate conditions have ushered in a new era of intense weather events and flooding; and after the tragic condo collapse in Surfside, Florida, aging infrastructure—and the risk it poses to property and personal safety—has become a serious concern.
-This panel will address all of these issues, including the fiduciary duty of boards to maintain the structural safety of their communities under the Condo and Multi-Dwelling Acts, conducting state-mandated inspections and repairs, liability considerations, changes to the insurance market (and prices) for 2022, and how to make your community more resilient in the face of flooding, storms, and other natural disasters.
+After a few years of many unforeseen global challenges, multifamily boards and managers have a lot to think about when it comes to the governance of their communities.
+The landscape of everyday operations, long-term planning, and communities' relationship to liability and insurance claims has changed, and changing climate conditions have ushered in a new era of intense weather events and flooding.
+Aging infrastructure and the risk it poses to property and personal safety has also become a serious concern.
+This panel will address all of these issues, including the fiduciary duty of boards to maintain the structural safety of their communities under the Condo and Multi-Dwelling Acts, conducting state mandated inspections and repairs, liability considerations, significant changes in the insurance market for 2023, and how to make your community more resilient in the face of flooding, storms, and other natural disasters.

 1:30pm - 2:30pm, Room 2